-- The authors of the King-king Copper-Gold Project technical report dated October 2010 are Michael G. Hester of Independent Mining Consultants, Inc.; Donald F. Earnest of Resource Evaluation, Inc.; and John G. Aronson, of AATA International, Inc. To the Company's knowledge, none of these individuals own any securities, direct or indirect, of the Company. - 2.
-Ernst and Young LLP ("EY") is the auditor who prepared the auditor's report for the Company's annual financial statements for the year ended December 31, 2012.
+- The authors of the King-king Copper-Gold Project NI 43-101 Technical report Preliminary Feasibility Study are Joshua W. Snider, P.E.; Art S. Ibrado, Ph.
+D., QP Member, MMSA; Michael G. Hester, FAusIMM; Don Earnest, P.Geo., SME Registered Member; John G. Aronson, Certified Senior Ecologist; Ronald J. Roman, P.E., D.Sc.; Charles C. Rehn, P.E., SME Registered Member and Greg J. Harbort, RPEQ, FAusIMM BE (Met), Ph.D.
+To the Company's knowledge, none of these individuals own any securities, direct or indirect, of the Company. - Ernst and Young LLP ("EY") is the auditor who prepared the auditor's report for the Company's annual financial statements for the year ended December 31, 2013.
 EY is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia.